Stormont election by Christmas if executive not restored - Heaton-Harris

 A fresh election is opposed by the Irish government, while the parties in Northern Ireland have expressed doubts whether it would achieve anything.

-Mr Heaton-Harris said an Executive would help in the delivery of cost-of-living measures.
+Mr Heaton-Harris said an executive would help in the delivery of cost-of-living measures.

-"Lots of things would be a lot easier if the Executive were running, which have real world outcomes for real people in Northern Ireland," he said.
+"Lots of things would be a lot easier if the executive were running, which have real world outcomes for real people in Northern Ireland," he said.

 "So my focus is trying to charm, beguile, coax everybody into that place that they come back into the executive and I'd like to think I will be successful.
-But if I'm not, then I'm afraid it is that election."